simodf7/runphi_coral/README.md

 ### 6. Updates

-If you manually modify the configuration in one of the "To-Built Components" (e.g., buildroot, Linux, jailhouse) you may need to compile them again.
+If you manually modify the configuration in one of the "To-Built Components" (e.g., buildroot, Linux, jailhouse), you may need to compile them again.
 So there is a script for each of them (run using -h to see the possible flags):

 ```bash
 ./scripts/compile/buildroot_compile.sh